 Since test strips require very little skill or technique, there is little room for user error.
 Inaccuracies are most likely to come from using expired or contaminated strips.

 Will my Pool be Better Balanced

 I believe it will.
 You should test your water at least 2 to 3 times per week.
 A lot of people are unlikely to test their water anywhere near enough using a liquid kit.
 Since each test can take 5 to 10 minutes to complete.

 But strips only take 20 seconds so you’re much more likely to test more regularly.

-So our recommendation is to test regularly and use pool test strips.
+So my recommendation is to test regularly and use pool test strips.